Superfishintights/nexus/IDIOTS_GUIDE.md

 ---

-If it works at work tomorrow, you absolutely should pat yourself on the back.
+If it works tomorrow, you absolutely should pat yourself on the back.